yuen33/blender-light-studio/README.md

 ## Features
   - Easily add lights to your scene around your model
-  - Each light has it's own properties like intensity, color, scale, distance, etc.
+  - Each light has it's own properties like intensity, color, scale, distance, etc...
   - Mutiple light textures included
   - Each light can have different light texture
   - Toggle each light